qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

 Define Shapefile projection
 ---------------------------
-Sets an existing Shapefile format datasets projection to the provided CRS.
+Sets the CRS (projection) of an existing Shapefile format dataset to the provided CRS.
 It is very useful when a Shapefile format dataset is missing the ``prj`` file and you know the correct projection.